eliasu/stegreif_25/content/collections/programme/en/freebruckner.md

     content:
       -
         type: text
-        text: "In #freebruckner, the ensemble, in cooperation with the International Brucknerfest Linz, seeks to explore Anton Bruckner's 7th Symphony.
+        text: "In freebruckner, the ensemble, in cooperation with the International Brucknerfest Linz, seeks to explore Anton Bruckner's 7th Symphony.
 Today, Bruckner is primarily known as a composer of great symphonies in the concert repertoire, but during his lifetime he was also famous for his "
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'improvisation on the organ'